We may collect a share of sales from items linked to on this page. Learn more.

 Eco-friendly Grill Kits

-There are number of eco-friendly Grill kits available, including the Ascot BBQ Chef’s barbecue Apron and Tools.
+There are number of eco-friendly Grill kits available.
 All of your grilling tools are included in this apron kit, including a multipurpose flipper, basting brush, knife and hot mitt.
 There is a unique carry case for the entire kit, which provides consistent use and lessens the need to purchase more products due to loss.

 Purchasing quality products for barbecuing will protect our environment by limiting waste and landfill.